top of page

 The Author!
 Author! series began in 2012 as a way to expand the literary landscape in Central Oregon while raising funds for the Deschutes Public Library Foundation.
 With best-selling writers visiting for each annual series, Central Oregon has played host to numerous authors who have won Pulitzer Prizes, National Book Awards, and Edgar Awards, among other literary prizes.

-THE 2024 SEASON LINE-UP FEATURES:
+THE 2024 SEASON LINE-UP FEATURED:

 Friday, February 2, 2024